JSBSim-Team/jsbsim/UnrealEngine/README.md

 ### 4. Build/Open the Unreal Project

+Note that Option 2 is the recommended way to edit the plugin code, and then you can run and debug it like any other VS application.

 **Option 1** : Simply double click on the `UnrealEngine\UEReferenceApp.uproject` file.
 It will open a popup complaining about missing modules (UEReferenceApp, JSBSimFlightDynamicsModel, JSBSimFlightDynamicsModelEditor).
 Answer Yes, and the build will be triggered as a background task.

 Once done, the UE Editor will open.
-If you get an error message, build manually using Option 2 below.
+If you get an error message, build manually using Option 2 below, but before doing so, double click CleanProject.bat file in the project folder.

 **Option 2** : Generate a project solution, and build it using Visual Studio.
 Right click on the  `UnrealEngine\UEReferenceApp.uproject` A contextual menu will appear.
 Select "Generate Visual Studio project files" After a short time, a new solution file `UEReferenceApp.sln` will appear beside the uproject file.
-Open it, and if prompted click Ok to retarget to v143, then you can Build the UERefferenceApp or select "Build Startup project" from the UnrealVS Extension bar.
+Open 'UEReferenceApp.sln', then you can Build the UEReferenceApp or select "Build Startup project" from the UnrealVS Extension bar.

-Note that this Option 2 is the recommended way to edit the plugin code, and then you can run and debug it like any other VS application.

 ## Learning more about Unreal Engine
 You can find many free learning resources on Unreal Engine Developer Community portal :